ftvkyo/ftvkyo.github.io/content/post/my-time-and-focus-01.md

 ## What strategies do I use?

-I would say that my efforts in self-organization can essentially be split into two parts:
+I would say that my efforts in self-organisation can essentially be split into two parts:
 - Adjusting the environment for myself
 - Adjusting myself to the environment